 I-BEST stands for Integrated Basic Education and Skills Training.
 An I-BEST program is one that pairs a college course/program with integrated English and/or math skills.
 Students improve their reading, writing and/or math skills simultaneously with the college course/program.
 Often students take an extra support class to help master course content.
-Contact the director for transitional learning programs for
+For more information, please contact Transitional Learning staff in Cascade Hall, room 167, or call 360.383.3060.